codeOfRobin/try-swift-talk/try!Swift.md

 - Introduction to RxSwift

-^ <Tap Next>
+^ It isn’t <TAP NEXT> an introduction to Rx, observables or reactive programming.
+It’s a complicated topic, you need to rewire your brain quite a bit to think of everything in terms of signals.

 ---

 - ~~Introduction to RxSwift~~

 ^ It isn’t an introduction to Rx, observables or reactive programming.
-It’s a complicated topic, you need to rewire your brain quite a bit to think reactively.
+It’s a complicated topic, you need to rewire your brain quite a bit to think of everything in terms of signals.

 ---

 ![inline](tweet.png)

 ^ Trust me, I tried.
+(This was at the swift India meetups in Delhi)

 ---

 -  RxSwift with MVVM

-^ <Tap Next>
+^ It isn't about Rxswift with MVVM either

 ---